 February 23, 2020

 Mental health is a complicated issue.
 Everyone’s experiences and contexts are different and therefore, unfortunately, it is very difficult to ‘fix’ a mental health issue.
-However, here are a few tips for looking after mental wellbeing that may help you.
+However, here are a few mental health self care tips that could help you to look after your own mental wellbeing.
 If something isn’t working for you, don’t worry, try something else or come back to it another time.
 Most importantly, don’t put too much pressure on yourself!

 - Talk to someone you trust.
 Talking about how you or feeling, or just venting about issues in your life, can take a weight off your shoulders and, in the long run, help you feel less burdened.
 If you find it easier, write a letter!
 You will probably also be surprised how many of your trusted friends, colleagues and family members have had similar situations, which brings us onto…..